optionalg/dotfiles-12/README.md

 These are my personal dotfiles.

 ## Setup
-Currently I clone this repo to my other systems and symlink to files/directories within it.
-Eventually I'll write a script to automate the process.
+Clone this repo to ~/.dotfiles

+    $ git clone git@github.com:rji/dotfiles.git ~/.dotfiles

+Assuming the current working directory is the root of your home directory, run the setup script

+    $ .dotfiles/setup.sh

+The first time that Vim is started, it will download the necessary Vundle bundles.